hemilabs/Discord-Faucet-Bot/README.md

 # Discord Bot Faucet

-This is a Discord Bot that dispenses Testnet ETH written in TypeScript.
+This is a Discord Bot that dispenses testnet coins to Hemi Network developers.

 ![CodeSample1](https://i.imgur.com/AYpndSV.png)